Junior Support Engineer - IT-Online

 As a Junior Support Engineer, you’ll wear multiple hats, playing a vital role in the development and maintenance of solar projects in the Commercial and Industrial (C&I) solar space.
 You’ll spend 50% of your time monitoring our existing portfolio of assets, managing callouts for technical teams, conducting fault finding, and providing regular reports on system performance.
 Additionally, you’ll dedicate 30% of your time to system design and quotation, including designing solar and Battery Energy Storage System (BESS) systems, preparing quotations, and conducting technical site visits.
 The remaining 20% will involve providing ad hoc support, such as assisting the Senior Project Engineer with engineering packs, managing metering partners, and supporting the operations team with research projects.
 With ample opportunity for growth and development, you’ll enjoy the challenge of tackling diverse tasks and making a meaningful impact in the renewable energy sector.

-To excel in this role, you’ll need a BTech Degree in Electrical Engineering and up to 1 year of experience in the renewable energy space, preferably in solar.
-Strong technical skills, including high-level technical design and proficiency in MS Office and Excel, are essential.
-Additionally, you must have excellent communication skills, a proactive attitude, and the ability to work independently.
-Additionally, you must have a valid driver’s license and feel comfortable traveling within Gauteng as needed.
+To excel as a Junior Support Engineer, you’ll need a BEng Degree in Electrical Engineering and up to 1 year of experience in the renewable energy space, ideally in solar.
+Excellent computer skills, including proficiency in MS Office, Excel, and solar software such as Helioscope or PV Syst, are essential.
+You must also have your own vehicle and driver’s license, and feel comfortable with frequent travel within Gauteng.

 How to apply

-For a confidential discussion please contact Lisa-Mari on [Phone Number Removed]; or send your CV to [Email Address Removed]
+For a confidential discussion please contact Olivia on [Phone Number Removed]; or send your CV to [Email Address Removed]

+We appreciate that your CV might not be fully up to date.
+No problem just send us what you have.

 Desired Skills: